yupaziura/redux-lessons-app-admin_panel/README.md

-This is test project with hero admin panel!
+# This is an educational project with hero admin panel

+- learn basic Redux principals
+- learn pure function
+- learn redux-toolkit